appvirality/appvirality-sdk-android/README.md

    }
   };

-// Check if campaign available and if campaign not available, subscribe to event listner if(!AppviralityAPI.isCampaignReady())
+// Check if campaign available and if campaign not available, subscribe to event listener if(!AppviralityAPI.isCampaignReady())
   {
    layout.setVisibility(View.GONE);